Bell (1788 ship): Career

-1st enslaving voyage (1788–1790): Captain John Holliwell sailed from Liverpool on 30 November 1788, bound for West Africa.
+1st voyage transporting enslaved people (1788–1790): Captain John Holliwell sailed from Liverpool on 30 November 1788, bound for West Africa.
 Bell started acquiring captives at Cape Grand Mount on 30 January 1789.
 She left Africa on 19 December 1789 and arrived at Dominica on 19 January 1790.
 At some point Thomas Oliver had replaced Holliwell as captain as Oliver was master when Bell arrived in Dominica.
 She had embarked 247 captives and arrived with 243, for a 2% mortality rate.
 The captives consisted of 134 men, 49 women, 30 girls, and 30 boys.

 After the passage in 1788 of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

 Dolben's Act, the first British legislation to regulate the enslaving trade.
 The Act limited the number of enslaved people that British enslaving ships were permitted to transport without penalty, based on the ships' tons burthen.
 At a burthen of 148 tons, the cap would have been 247 captives; at 220 tons, the cap would have been 380.

 Bell left Dominica on 9 February and arrived back at Liverpool on 6 April.
 She had left Liverpool with 30 crew members and she had lost 12 on the voyage.

-2nd enslaving voyage (1790–1791): Captain Oliver sailed from Liverpool on 21 May 1790.
+2nd voyage transporting enslaved people (1790–1791): Captain Oliver sailed from Liverpool on 21 May 1790.
 Bell acquired captives at Cape Grand Mount and arrived Dominica on 24 May.
 She had embarked 275 captives and she arrived with 246, for a mortality rate of 11%.
 The captives consisted of 147 men, 44 boys, 42 women, and 13 girls.

 Bell sailed from Dominica on 8 June and arrived back at Liverpool on 24 July.
 She had left Liverpool with 26 crew members and suffered four crew deaths on her voyage.
 Between her arrival in Dominica and her arrival back in Liverpool, Bell's master changed from Oliver to Gilbert Rigby.

-3rd enslaving voyage (1791–1792): Captain Rigby sailed from Liverpool on 21 August 1791.
+3rd voyage transporting enslaved people (1791–1792): Captain Rigby sailed from Liverpool on 21 August 1791.
 Bell started acquiring captives on 20 October.
 She started at Cape Grand Mount, continued at Bassa, but gathered most of her captives at New Calabar.
 She sailed from Africa on 14 January 1792, stopping at Annobón on her way.
 She had embarked 452 captives and arrived at Dominica on 10 March with 234, for a mortality rate of 48%.
 The captives consisted of 104 men, 86 women, 27 girls, and 17 boys.

 Bell sailed from Dominica on 9 April and arrived back at Liverpool on 16 May.
 She had left Liverpool with 19 crew members and had suffered one crew death on her voyage.